A Spaceman Came Travelling

 "A Spaceman Came Travelling" is a song by Chris de Burgh.
 It first appeared on his second studio album, Spanish Train and Other Stories, which was released in 1975.
 It has been released numerous times as a single, becoming a popular Christmas song, and has appeared on many festive compilation albums.

 Single release

-The song was not an initial success in the UK and failed to chart.
-After its first release in 1975 it reached the top position of the Irish single charts staying 15 weeks in the Irish charts and climbed to number 22 in the Canadian airplay charts.
-However, in 1986, following de Burgh's huge success with "The Lady in Red", its reissue reached number 15 in Ireland charting for only 1 week.
-The song was also issued as a double A-side with the song "The Ballroom of Romance" and charted for the first time in the UK in 1986, reaching number 40 and staying on the chart for five weeks.
+After its first release in 1975, the song saw minimal success in the UK.
+It eventually reached the top position of the Irish single charts, staying 15 total weeks and climbed to number 22 in the Canadian AC charts in 1978.